goauthentik/authentik/website/blog/2024-1-18-while-youre-busy-fixing-vulnerabilities/item.md

 If your company is just building up your security posture, it’s easy to get distracted by seemingly alarming reports from SCA (Software Composition Analysis) tools.
 If you don’t have dedicated security engineers and security is being shared among your development team, coding is probably much more familiar and attractive than taking on organizational security challenges.
 But, as mentioned above, breaches are far more likely to result from phishing than a vulnerability exploitation.

-SCA tools also notoriously produce a lot of [false positives](https://goauthentik.io/blog/2023-11-30-automated-security-versus-the-security-mindset#some-of-the-drawbacks-of-vulnerability-scanning-tools).
+SCA tools notoriously produce a lot of [false positives](https://goauthentik.io/blog/2023-11-30-automated-security-versus-the-security-mindset#some-of-the-drawbacks-of-vulnerability-scanning-tools).
 This is not to say you should ignore vulnerabilities, but if you’re strapped for time or resources, getting on top of access is far more likely to have an impact than painstakingly fixing every vulnerable piece of code.

 ### Patching is a high-impact measure that you _can_ implement routinely